-

 A great example of this behavior in recent times is the Japanese to English translation of "Sailor Moon."
 After debuting in 1992, the popular animated TV series gained so much traction worldwide that the show decided to dub the original with English voice actors to reach an English-speaking audience.
 When translating the show, the production companies decided that having two main female characters express romantic interest in each other was a major issue.
 So they went with the only sensible, logical solution: they made them cousins.

-Salah satu aspek menarik dari slot88 online adalah keberagaman permainannya.
+Salah satu aspek menarik dari situs slot gacor adalah keberagaman permainannya.
 Para pemain dapat menikmati berbagai macam tema, dari klasik hingga inovatif, dengan grafis dan animasi yang memikat.
 Hal ini menciptakan pengalaman bermain yang berbeda setiap kali pemain mencoba mesin slot baru, menambahkan elemen kejutan dan kegembiraan pada setiap putaran.
-Keunggulan teknologi juga menjadi daya tarik utama idn slot 88 online.
+Keunggulan teknologi juga menjadi daya tarik utama slot Vio88 online.
 Dengan grafis yang canggih dan suara yang realistis, pemain merasa seolah-olah mereka bermain di kasino fisik.
 Selain itu, platform slot88 online sering kali dirancang agar mudah diakses, memberikan pengalaman bermain yang mulus dan tanpa hambatan.

 Yeah, these incredibly intimate scenes definitely look family-friendly… but I guess the translators thought it was less strange to imply incest than to let them be lovers.